alex-patterson-webdev/event-dispatcher/README.md

 The `Arp\EventDispatcher\EventDispatcher` class is responsible for executing the event listeners for any given event instance.
 The event dispatcher requires a `Arp\EventDispatcher\Listener\ListenerProvider` instance as a single dependency.
-The `ListenerProvider` all of the event contains all the event listeners that can be dispatched.
+The `ListenerProvider` contains all the event listeners that can be dispatched.

     use Arp\EventDispatcher\EventDispatcher;
     use Arp\EventDispatcher\Listener\ListenerProvider;